danvuk567/Global-Supply-Chain-Analysis/Power_BI-Supply-Chain_YoY-Sales_Trends-Page/readme.md

 ![Power_BI_Supply_Chain_Year_over_Year_Sales_Trends_Page.jpg](https://github.com/danvuk567/Global-Supply-Chain-Analysis/blob/main/images/Power_BI_Supply_Chain_Year_over_Year_Sales_Trends_Page.jpg?raw=true)

 The purpose of these charts were to dig into what locations and/or order volume impacted the decline of sales and profit in 2017?
 Since September, total transactions have been increased while total items sold have decreased dramatically.
-This indicates that less items are purchased more frequently. in filtering through different countries, that no particular country had a significant impact on this observation and it appears to be a cumulative effect across the board.
+This indicates that less items are purchased more frequently.
+In filtering through different countries, that no particular country had a significant impact on this observation and it appears to be a cumulative effect across the board.

 ![Power_BI_Supply_Chain_Year_over_Year_Sales_Trends_Page_China_2017.jpg](https://github.com/danvuk567/Global-Supply-Chain-Analysis/blob/main/images/Power_BI_Supply_Chain_Year_over_Year_Sales_Trends_Page_China_2017.jpg?raw=true)